 The best things to do in Luxor

 The city of Luxor is truly an attraction.
 From the great Karnak and Luxor temples to the enigmatic faculties of the Valley of the Kings, it is difficult to run out of iconic places.
 Whether one is sailing on the Nile, flying in a balloon, or visiting other archaeological sites, a trip to Luxor is all about the history and splendor of the motherland of Egypt.
-This is a place that reconstructs history in every corner, and for that reason this place holds a special invitation for tourists who wish to engage in one of the oldest and greatest civilizations on earth.
+This is a place that reconstructs history in every corner, and for that reason this place holds a special invitation for tourists in Egypt tours to engage in one of the oldest and greatest civilizations on earth.

 The Karnak Temple